The following is useful information when you plan and prepare your holiday in a NOVASOL holiday rental

 A different and most often less modern standard is to be expected in the bathrooms.
-The shower is often connected to the sink or the bath tub.
-The supply of hot water is often from a boiler which contains approx. 50 liters of water.
+Showers are often connected to the sink or the bath tub.
+The supply of hot water is often from a boiler which contains approx. 50 litres of water.
 This is often connected to an automatic electricity saving program and is never to be turned off.
 The houses are often connected to a septic tank.
 Please never flush or throw diapers, cotton, sanitary towels and the like into the toilet.

-When ordering a holiday home at least 3 days before arrival, the indoor swimming pool is heated up to approx. 24-25°C. Use of soap, shampoo and the like is not permitted in the swimming pool or whirlpool.
-Outdoor swimming pools are available from approx. 1 May – 30 September, depending on the weather.
+When booking a holiday home at least 3 days before arrival, the indoor swimming pool is heated up to approx. 24-25°C. Use of soap, shampoo and the like is not permitted in the swimming pool or whirlpool.
+Outdoor swimming pools are available from approx. 15 June – 31 August, depending on the weather.